There is no fee unless we win!

 • There can be no closer provider available to you.

-• The travel reimbursement must be preauthorized by the claim manager.
+• The travel reimbursement must be pre authorized by the claim manager.

 Property reimbursement covers your personal items damaged during the job-related accident.
 Examples include: